learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I missed a security deposit to the electric company when I moved to Oklahoma because I had written it down on a Napkin while eating a Subway sandwich and they cut off power to my home!
 Enough was enough, the year was 2011 and I decided to get out of my own head and start using something ... anything ... that could help me keep my life on track.

 I found Evernote, loved it and became a paid subscriber.
 Life was good!
-Until ... searching in Evernote started going bad and eventually just became downright unusable.
+Until 2014 when I had over 1000 notes and searching in Evernote started going bad and eventually just became downright unusable.
+It wasn't just the volume, they couldn't even find the basic stuff if the word in the not was singular versus plural.
 As alternatives, gDocs and gDrive weren't much help either.
 My [angst](https://medium.com/@learnwell/evernote-vs-google-docs-the-user-loses-49b5eca7c052) is well documented.

 There were many *many* **many** <u>misguided</u> attempts to use StackEdit as a replacement for Evernote.
-I was hoping that if StackEdit markdown notes were saved in gDrive then they would be searchable too. :tired_face: What a huge time sink that research was to glue stuff together and I never made it work.  :tired_face:
+I was hoping that if StackEdit markdown notes were saved in gDrive then they would be searchable too. :tired_face: What a huge time sink that research was to glue stuff together and I never got it to work.  :tired_face:

 Anyway, in 2018, I decided to take a sabbatical and go back to college for one semester, where I saw a fellow student using a super slick iPad and Apple Pencil with an equally awesome note taking app.